Tucson Firefighter Association calling on City to supply more officers

+Association President, Josh Campbell says with the growth of the city they will need more firefighters.
+"It's expanding daily adding businesses, adding housing and to firefighters that means an increased of calls to out 911 system.
+This will increase building inspections for our fire prevention inspectors and we're not set up to handle that volume."

-In a facebook post - the TFFA says that the department is running on nearly 94,000 calls per year and they have lost 10% of their staff as calls increase by 18%.
+In a facebook post - the association says, the department had 94,000 calls in 2017 and they have lost 10% of their staff.

+To be fully staffed - The department needs 680 firefighter but they only have 614.

 Please remember, YOUR Tucson Fire Fighters are your last line of defense between YOU and YOUR emergency.
 If you call 911, we will be there to help.
 The Tucson Fire Fighters have been significantly overworked, and entirely disregarded during this year’s budget discussions.
 Despite Local 479’s tireless efforts to educate and work with the City of Tucson to resolve pay and compression issues, Tucson Fire Fighters have all but been forgotten.